 Mandeville Police Department back open after apparent suicide in lobby Monday

-MANDEVILLE - The Mandeville Police Department building is back open after someone may have committed suicide in the lobby.
+MANDEVILLE - The Mandeville Police Department building is back open after someone may have died by suicide in the lobby.

 A post made by the department says officers are investigating the death that happened in the front lobby.
 Officers said it appears to be a suicide, but the cause and manner of death have not been officially determined by the coroner's office.